Scientific Instrument Museum

-In some cases instruments outside of the museum's collection are also featured.
+In most cases instruments outside of the museum's collection are also featured.
 These exhibits are of limited duration, but continue online after they are taken down (e.g. The Chemical Refratometer), the actual dates of the each physical display are given in brackets.

 & Apparatus Indexed by Category (August 2010):

 a listing of all of the instruments

 in the virtual museum as of August 2010, with links to individual instrument pages.

 Literature: (extracts of books, pamphlets, catalogs etc. providing

 information on the use, design, and repair of instruments found